bidaye-lab/dlc_utilities/charuco-detection/README.md

-# ChAruCo board detection with OpenCV
+# ChArUco board detection with OpenCV

 Use charuco-detection to quality control Anipose camera calibration.